GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chrome-testing/index.md

   </tr>
 </table>

-We plan to make the labeled browser groups mode available starting in Q4 2023, and continue sending them through to the third-party cookie phase out in Q3 2024.
+We plan to make the Mode A `label_only_*` browser groups available starting in November 2023, and Mode A `control_1_*`  groups starting in January 2024.
+We will continue sending all Mode A and Mode B labels until third-party cookie phase-out in Q3 2024.

 ## Mode B: 1% third-party cookie deprecation {: #mode-b }